smartsdk/smartsdk-recipes/recipes/security/api-umbrella/readme.md

 ```

 Beside that, given that Ruby driver for MongoDB is not supporting service
-discovery, you will need to have expose the ports of the MongoDB server on the
+discovery, you will need to expose the ports of the MongoDB server on the
 cluster to allow the connection to the Replica Set from API Umbrella.

 Be aware that this works only when you deploy (as in the script), your MongoDB